 - Aspiration means removing some fluid.
 In this example it is the removal of a sample of bone marrow fluid which can be looked at under the microscope or tested in other ways.

-Who has a bone marrow biopsy and aspiration?
+What is a bone marrow biopsy test for?

 There are a number of reasons why you may be advised to have these tests.
 For example, they may be done to: